 The Agnew Meadows Group Campground is located in a lodgepole pine forest in a valley surrounded by high peaks.
 The campground can accommodate groups up to 10 and 20 people.
 Nearby are the main Agnew Meadows Campground and a Horse Camp.
 The road leading into the campground is narrow and single-lane, not recommended for vehicles over 20 feet.
 Small sites may have a maximum of 3 vehicles, large sites 8.

 The campground has 4 sites, two for up to 10 people and two for up to 20 people.
 One of the smaller sites is designated as accessible.
 A minimum of 7 people is required to reserve a group site.
 Campsites have vault toilets, fire pits, food lockers and picnic tables.

 Reservations: Agnew Meadows Group Camp Reservations

 Agnew Meadows Horse Camp

 The Angew Meadows Horse Camp is located just beyond the main campground.
 A powerful windstorm in the late fall of 2011 felled a great number of trees throughout the Reds Meadow Valley, hitting the Agnew Meadows Horse Camp especially hard.
 Since then downed trees have been removed and roads graded, but it will be years before the campground regains its scenic forest setting.
-Nevertheless, the horse camp is open and serves as the gateway to several outstanding riding trails.

 The Agnew Meadows Horse Camp has 3 sites similar to regular campground sites, each holding a maximum of 6 people.
 One site is designated as accessible.
 The road leading into the campground is narrow.
 Facilities are similar to other campsites.
 A maximum of 2 vehicles is permitted per site, including the horse trailer.
 Check-in time is 3:00 PM, checkout at noon.